 Whole grains contain about 20–30 different types of polyphenols, flavonoids with phenolic acids being the most abundant, and they are mainly located in the outer layers (e.g. the bran) of cereal grains – not just wheat, but other grains such as barley, oats and rye.

 By including wholegrain in your bread your body may well be better equipped to counteract the oxidative damage and inflammation associated with acrylamide.

 FERMENT LONG AND SLOW

-Studies also suggest that the long slow fermentation of the sourdough process results in a higher bioavailability of the phenolic compounds and antioxidants in the bread.
+Studies also suggest that the long slow fermentation of the sourdough process results in higher bioavailability of the phenolic compounds and antioxidants in the bread.

 Try to ensure the bread itself contain high levels of antioxidants by including darker wheat varieties and wholegrain.
 But more than this, I think it’s about what you eat your sourdough with.
 I would suggest eating foods with high levels of flavonoids, for example, dark leafy green vegetables, dark berries, including blackcurrants, blueberries and black grapes.
 We often serve blackcurrant jam, red onion chutney, or red cabbage sauerkraut with our bread, as well as a glass of red wine – all simple and delicious ways to include eating more antioxidants with your bread.

 When we see dramatic headlines in the newspapers, it’s easy to start worrying and react negatively towards foods that we may think of as a health risk, but it is important to keep things in perspective and not just focus on one aspect of the story.
 There is no doubt that you need to look at the bigger picture of bread and sourdough, taking into account the process, the ingredients used, and the way in which you eat bread in order to get a balanced view.
 I don’t believe that it is healthy to approach any food with a focus on a single aspect.